 - 85% match: From 1132kg

 Looking for a cheaper model to tow with instead?
-Then see how we got on when we reviewed the Vauxhall Astra Sports Tourer in 2016.
+Then see what we made of a used Vauxhall Astra Sports Tourer (2015-2021).

 If you’ve enjoyed reading this article, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Caravan magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things caravan related